About Nesta

 Singapore maintains one of the highest levels of government effectiveness – creating a high-performing public service and producing strong economic and social outcomes in under two generations.

-We’re gathering experts on 13 November to mark the launch of the Behavioural Insights Team’s report and to find out how Singapore’s effective public service model, policy design and long-term scenario planning could be applied to the UK government and other international contexts.
-Our expert panel, including Nesta CEO Ravi Gurumurthy and BIT Singapore Dr Serene Koh, will discuss how Singapore's experience can provide insights for governments, as they develop strategies to address the challenges their countries face now and in the future.
+On 13 November 2024 we launched the Behavioural Insights Team’s report to find out how Singapore’s effective public service model, policy design and long-term scenario planning could be applied to the UK government and other international contexts.
+Nesta CEO Ravi Gurumurthy and Dr Serene Koh, BIT Singapore, discussed how Singapore's experience can provide insights for governments, as they develop strategies to address the challenges their countries face now and in the future.

 Speakers